-We all know that the bank accounts of some of the wealthiest folks in America are larger than the GDP’s of some backward countries.
+We all know that the bank accounts of some of the wealthiest folks in America are larger than the GDP of some backward countries.
 Aware of the good these billionaire folks can do by contributing towards various charities, three of the nation’s wealthiest citizens of the world have urged America’s richest people to commit at least 50 percent of their net worth to charity.
 The pledge was issued by Warren Buffet along with Bill and Melinda Gates.
 While Warren has committed 99% of his wealth to charity, the gates have given more than $28-billion to their foundation and continuing doing so till today.
-The pledge has come after the various meetings held by the three billionaires to gather donors and encourage them not only to give that much but also to announce their giving plans publicly as way of inspiring other wealthy people to give substantial sums.
+The pledge has come after the various meetings held by the three billionaires to gather donors and encourage them to give that much and announce their giving plans publicly to inspire other wealthy people to give substantial sums.

-Patty Stonesifer, an adviser who encourages greater giving, said the Gateses and Mr. Buffett believe that wealthy people need a standard to strive toward and that a 50-percent minimum seems reasonable for people with a high net worth.
-She added that the philanthropists would meet in the fall to further discuss various ideas and that such meetings may become an annual event.
+Patty Stonesifer, an adviser who encourages greater giving, said the Gateses and Mr. Buffett believe that wealthy people need a standard to strive toward.
+A 50-percent minimum seems reasonable for people with a high net worth.
+She added that the philanthropists would meet in the fall to discuss various ideas further and that such meetings may become an annual event.

-After the announcement of the pledge, four families have reportedly come forward to pledge at least 50% of their wealth to charity.
+After the pledge’s announcement, four families have reportedly come forward to pledge at least 50% of their wealth to charity.
 A Web site, has been set up to provide more information about the effort to encourage greater giving.
-This is definitely a great initiative by the three billionaire humanitarians and the non-profit organizations will surely benefit a great deal once more and more wealthy families accept this pledge.
+This is definitely a great initiative by the three billionaire humanitarians.
+The non-profit organizations will surely benefit a great deal once more, and more wealthy families accept this pledge.